 Our goal is to encourage professionals and parents to educate themselves and stay up to date on childcare practices.
-We want to be part of the re-education and put the joy and excitement back in teaching and parenting.
+We want to be part of the re-education movement and put the joy and excitement back in teaching and parenting.
 We are also devoted to helping outline their personal learning journeys, optimize their potential and find values in their work.

 Peruse our workshops for a topic that interests you.

 Knowledge, alone, is not power, but it’s the tool – the leverage – that makes the action that follows meaningful, thoughtful and, ultimately, kind.

-As the facilitator and creator of this unique and varied, one-stop-shop, Sunny offers educational services for caregivers, teachers, students, parents and community leaders.
-Sunny is passionate about finding, creating and promoting relevant and engaging workshops, given by amazing presenters.
-Sunny’s lifelong passion is to create an inspirational curriculum resource and offer supportive programs that can grow children’s life-enhancement skills.
+As the founder and creator of this unique and varied, one-stop-shop, Sunny offers educational services for caregivers, teachers, students, parents and community leaders.
+Sunny is passionate about finding, creating and promoting relevant workshops to inspire her clients.
+By providing her clients with helpful resources, she offers support in all areas that can enhance her clients’ lives.

 She and her growing Connect-To-Success team offer fresh, informative and entertaining workshops that are accessible to all.